 If you are attending a Jewish funeral service, it usually takes place in a Synagogue or funeral home one day after the death, but never happens on the Saturday Sabbath.
-Men are required to wear a head covering known as a kippa or yarmulke.
+Men are required to wear a head covering known as a kippah or yarmulke.
 If you do not own one, one will be provided for you as you enter the sanctuary.
 Married women are asked to wear headscarves at an Orthodox service.
 Gentlemen are encouraged to wear dark suits and ties.
 The service is usually about the same duration as a Christian funeral.
-If you are able you will be asked to travel to the graveside for the burial.
+If you are able, you will be asked to travel to the graveside for the burial.
 The casket is lowered and, if you desire, you may join others in the act shoveling soil on the casket.
 Do not feel obliged to do so.
-Following the internment, most people will adjourn to a family member’s home and begin a seven day observation called shiva.
-If you missed the funeral service, you may visit the family during this time.
+Following the internment, most people will adjourn to a family member’s home and begin a seven-day observation called Shiva.
+If you missed the funeral service, you might visit the family during this time.
 Never send flowers to a Jewish funeral.
-Usually one makes a donation to charity or plants a tree in Israel through the Jewish National Fund.
+Usually, one makes a donation to charity or plants a tree in Israel through the Jewish National Fund.

 Muslims, like Jews, do not delay in having a funeral service.
 The funeral service will take place in the Mosque.
 You will be required to remove your shoes and deposit them in an appropriate location.
 Therefore, make sure your socks are impeccably clean.
 Women must wear scarves on their heads.
 Suits are always dark.
 Most Muslim men will not be wearing neckties, but if you want to wear a tie, you may.
 Muslims never embalm, and burial occurs within twenty-four hours of death.
 A service often occurs after burial.